MattRonan/UnitedStatesOfButtons/README.md

 # UnitedStatesOfButtons
-Easily deal with a variety of multi state buttons in Arduino
+Easily deal with a variety of multi-state buttons in Arduino